 According to the Travel Channel, the wall stretches 10,000 miles long.
 Built by 14th and 17th Chinese dynasties.
 Originally built for border control from enemy invasions, and then later to separate China from other countries.
 This wall is so big you can see it from the International Space Station.
 Over time damage has caused part of the wall to collapse or become too weak for visitors.
 The Great Wall is on the top of my bucket list of places to see.

 Step into the world of Aladdin.
 This majestic building has a beautiful love story attached to it.
 Read it here.
 Located along the Yamuna River in Agra, India.
 It took over 20 years to build.
 One of India’s most impressive man-made buildings.
 According to the History channel, more than 3 million people visit the Taj Mahal.
 That is 45,000 people per day.
 Make sure to add this to your must-see bucket list.
 Take a stroll along the reflection pool or garden that are along the Taj Mahal.
 Another must see.

 Machu Picchu, Peru:

 High above the cloud covered mountains of Peru, sit the Machu Picchu ruins.
 Considered one of the NEW wonders of the world, Machu Picchu stands 7,000 feet above sea level on the Andean mountains.
-There are multiple hiking trails that are accessible for people.
+There are multiple hiking trails that are accessible to people.
 Relax as the clouds pass you by.
-Take a birds eye view from the top.
+Take a bird’s eye view from the top.
 Another must see adventure.